basel2053/Book-Tracking---React/starter/README.md

     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
-    ├── index.css # Global styles.
+    │   componenets # folder which Contains all the componenets │   ├── BookList # contains BookList componenet and Shelf componenet (main view) │    ├── BookList.js # render all shelfs and books belonging to each shelf │   │    └── Shelf.js # main view shelves
+    │   ├── SearchBooks # render search page where we can add books to main view │    └── SearchBooks.js # component where we fetch searched books and use it to add books to main view shelves │   └── Book # contains book component which we render in both main view and search └── Book.js # componenet where we render each book and change the shelf of the book ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```